HeadphoneCairn/Roudi/README.md

 - name and value of the MIDI message
   In case of control change messages, the CC number is translated into its typical use.

-A lot of information can be extracted from the monitor, as shown in the image above:
+A lot of information can be deduced from the monitor, as shown in the image above:

 > You'll see that an A4 is played on channel 1 at velocity 76.
 > This is routed to two output channels: 3 and 4.
 This is because a MULTI is being used in layer mode.